Apparently a few people are vying to become Donald Trump's interior secretary.

 A large container ship passes under the Golden Gate Bridge on April 1, 2014, in San Francisco, California.
 San Francisco continues to be a major global tourist destination and has experienced a real estate and high-tech boom in recent years.
 (Photo by George Rose/Getty Images)

-Devils Tower National Monument (Photo by ullstein bild via Getty Images)
+Devils Tower National Monument in Wyoming (Photo by ullstein bild via Getty Images)

 Mount Rushmore National Memorial towers over the South Dakota landscape on October 1, 2013 near Keystone, South Dakota.
 (Photo by Scott Olson/Getty Images)